 byte.bit XDLC bit's label meaning additional data 1.0 XDLC_TMON enable Overlay Text Mode - 1.1 XDLC_GMON enable Overlay Graphic Mode - 1.2 XDLC_OVOFF disable Overlay - remarks: Setting more than one of the bits 0.0, 0.1 and 0.2 will cause the Overlay to be switched off.
 The Overlay is disabled by default (at the top of the screen).
 Leaving all of these bits zeroed will preserve the current state of the overlay.
 It can be useful when you only want to change the font or scrolling values.
-1.3 XDLC_MAPON enable colour attributes - 1.4 XDLC_MAPOFF disable colour attributes - remarks: Setting more than one of the bit 0.3 and 0.4 will disable the attributes.
-It is also disabled by default, i.e. at the top of the screen.
-Leaving all of these bits zeroed will preserve the current state of the map.
-It can be useful when you only want to change the font or scrolling values.
-1.5 XDLC_RPTL no changes in next x scanlines number of scanlines (x) (1 byte) remarks: After the current line was displayed, there will be x consecutive scanlines to use the same settings, and XDL will not be processed for them.
+1.3 XDLC_MAPON enable colour attributes - 1.4 XDLC_MAPOFF disable colour attributes - remarks: 1.5 XDLC_RPTL no changes in next x scanlines number of scanlines (x) (1 byte) remarks: After the current line was displayed, there will be x consecutive scanlines to use the same settings, and XDL will not be processed for them.
 For example, if you want to display a line of text, enable the text mode with XDLC_TMON, and set XDLC_RPTL giving 7 as x.
-As a result 8 scanlines will be produced forming a line of the text mode 1.6 XDLC_OVADR set the address and step of the Overlay display memory 5 bytes (3 byte address and 2 byte step), little endian. remarks: The address of the Overlay display memory is a 19-bit value.
-The step parameter defines, how many bytes should be added to the address, so that it would point to the data for the next line.
+As a result 8 scanlines will be produced forming a line of the text mode.
+1.6 XDLC_OVADR set the address and step of the Overlay display memory 5 bytes (3 byte address and 2 byte step), little endian. remarks: The address of the Overlay display memory is a 19-bit value.
+The step parameter defines, how many bytes should be added to the address, so that i would point to the data for the next line.
 The step may be a value from 0 to 4095.
 The order of the additional data: 1.
 OVADR[7:0] 2.
 OVADR[15:8] 3.
 OVADR[18:16] 4.
 OVSTEP[7:0] 5.
-OVSTEP[7:0] 5.
 OVSTEP[11:8] In a pixel mode the OVSTEP gets added to the OVADR after every scanline.
-In the text mode the OVSTEP is added to the OVADR when eight lines of the abaracter have been displayed 1.7 XDLC_OVSCRL Set scrolling values for the text mode 2 bytes: 1. hscroll (1 byte) 2. vscroll (1 byte)
+In the text mode the OVSTEP is added to the OVADR when eight lines of the character have been displayed.
+1.7 XDLC_OVSCRL Set scrolling values for the text mode 2 bytes: 1. hscroll (1 byte) 2. vscroll (1 byte)